jamesleasure/IT2320/Labs/Lab2.md

 ## IT 2320 – Lab 2

-In this lab, we’ll take a first look at JavaScript development.
+In this lab, we’ll write our first JavaScript application.

 *Instructions:*
 1. Create a folder called Lab02 in the root of your class repository – IT2320[FirstInitial][LastName]/Lab02.
 Note: you can create the folder and files using Visual Studio Code.